arrdem/katamari/docs/build-graph.md

 )
 ```

+Consider the `java_library` product.
+It's results are defined by `javac` over some set of source files, some options such as the target JVM version and some dependencies.
+If we've never built for that combination before, we have to do so.
+If we're building again and already have that build parameter combination lying around, then our build tool can just hit in a cache, assuming the build is repeatable and the cache is good.
+However if one of the build inputs changed - say a source file was edited or a build parameter like the target JVM version was changed, then we have to do a new build.

+There's plenty of room for refinement here.
+Good 'ol GNU Make uses file change timestamps as the metric of whether a build product is "up to date".
+This has some significant limitations, especially when using a version control system like git which can cause files to time travel.
+The goal of Katamari and incremental build systems generally is to trade build artifact cache size on disk for rebuild rapidity wherever possible.
+Using file timestamps is a poor heuristic in this regard, because it means that one throws away the build cache when simply changing branches.

+Content-hashing (sha512sum or equivalent) is the minimum acceptable content identifier, in that the content identifiers are reasonably unique and repeatable across branch changes.
+A design goal is to be pluggable with respect to content hashing algorithms.
+In a C file for instance, whitespace changes and comment changes don't* affect the interpretation of the source files by the compiler - consequently one could imagine writing a domain specific content hash operation which considers only the hash of non-lexical-whitespace in the file.
+Likewise for Lisp code, comments and whitespace are discarded.
+One could imagine content hashing the s-expression structure of the file to produce an identifier - or having a two step content hashing operation where straight file hashes are used to cache more precise content hashes.

 The precise build DSL which Katamari uses is up in the air, but it will be full blown Clojure, with targets and products registered as datastructures into a graph.
+Content hashing of the Katakari `Rollfiles` themselves allows for lazy re-analysis of the build graph, and the build graph itself defines its own invalidation conditions.